- Map & Itinerary

 Leaders and Crew will carrying full safety equipment and first aid kits with them at all times.
 Please note, these kits are for emergencies only so please come prepared with your own personal first aid items.

 The Leaders and Crew will also be in constant radio communication with the vehicle drivers and base throughout your adventure.

 We pride ourselves in small group travel to minimise the impact on the environment, to maximise your safety and well-being and to make your experience more authentic.

-The minimum group size for the Her Spirit National 3 Peaks trip to run is 16 people.
+The minimum group size for the Her Spirit National 3 Peaks trip to run is 16 people in two minibuses.

 You are welcome to use this trek as a fundraiser for the charity of your choice.

 You will be taking part in the National 3 Peaks Challenge in teams of up to 8 people which will be accompanied with a dedicated Leader.
 We encourage team spirit and support of each other to ensure everyone has the best opportunity to complete the challenge and enjoy the journey along the way too.
 These events are a fantastic way to meet like-minded people and share an incredible adventure whilst being accompanied and supported by friendly and experienced Adventurous Ewe Leaders.